Why a Dashcam Is Important

 In recent years, you may have heard of friends using dashcams in their vehicles or even seen videos floating around the internet of dashcam footage from a harrowing auto accident.
 Because of this, you may be wondering whether you should get one for yourself or even ask, “Why is a dashcam important?”

-The truth is, dashcams can be an indispensable resource for use in a personal injury claim or in an insurance settlement, but it’s important to know some specifics about how state dashcam laws can affect what you can and can’t use.
+The truth is, dashcams can be an indispensable resource for use in an insurance claim after an accident, but it’s important to know some specifics about how state dashcam laws can affect what you can and can’t use.

-If you’d like to learn more about using dashcam footage in a lawsuit, call us today at Daniel T Pagliarini AAL.
-We’re located in Honolulu, Hawaii, but serve clients throughout all of the Hawaiian islands, including Oahu, Maui, Big Island, Kauai, Lanai, and Molokai.
+If you’d like to learn more about using dashcam footage in a lawsuit, contact Daniel T Pagliarini AAL.
+Our Honolulu, HI car accident lawyer provides experienced and compassionate representation to Hawaiians throughout Oahu, Maui, Big Island, Kauai, Lanai, and Molokai.

 A dashcam is a small video camera that’s usually mounted on a vehicle’s dashboard, pointing straight out to the road ahead, essentially recording anything the driver is able to see.
 There are also some dashcams that can be pointed inwards and record what’s happening inside the car.
 Some can be mounted to the back window to record the road behind the vehicle.
 Some dashcams only record video while others record both video and audio.